 Research shows that the antibodies produced by vaccination cross the placenta and may provide some protection to newborn babies.
 This is the same for whooping cough and flu vaccines that have been given during pregnancy for many years.

 There is no evidence that COVID-19 vaccines have any impact on fertility.

 If you are planning a pregnancy, you can safely receive an mRNA COVID-19 vaccine, such as Pfizer or Moderna.
-You do not need to avoid becoming pregnant before or after vaccination.

 Getting vaccinated before conceiving will give you some protection against COVID-19 throughout your pregnancy, depending on when you were vaccinated.